-Many dream of opening a small, beachside restaurant in a tropical destination somewhere near the equator.
-With a view of endless sea and an open-aired bungalow as an office, it’s hard to imagine a more ideal career.
+Many people dream of opening a small, beachside restaurant in a tropical destination somewhere near the equator.
+With a view of the endless sea and an open-aired bungalow as an office, it’s hard to imagine a more ideal career.

 In the United States, the Small Business Administration estimates that only half of all businesses survive at least five years.
 In Costa Rica, the rate is probably lower.

-Some of the most common reasons for failure are the lack of sound business planning, insufficient capital and starting for the wrong reasons.
+Some of the most common reasons for failure are the lack of sound business planning, insufficient capital, and starting for the wrong reasons.
 Therefore, before you get too excited about opening that café in Costa Rica, make sure you have a business plan, enough start-up cash and that you know exactly what you are getting yourself into.

 Here is a list of what you should consider before opening a business in Costa Rica: